Last Updated on December 29, 2021

 - Natural, plan and unsweetened yogurts are usually better for you and much lower in sugar than flavored versions.
 You can always sweeten it yourself with something healthy like fruit, a little honey, compote or granola.

 - Check the sugar – it’s sometimes added to low-fat versions to improve the flavor.
 Healthier options should be less than 15g per serving.
+Always check with your health professioal first, if you have diabetes (including gestational diabetes).

 - If you’re looking for live yogurt, check the label for active cultures, or look for the “Live and Active cultures” stamp/seal on the carton.